xari/xari-dev/content/blog/loops_vs_functions/index.md

 As I worked my way through the material, I often read that loops were more performant than array methods.
 Naturally, this bothered me as a functional enthusiast, so I set out to write a benchmarking suite to compare different approaches to a classic algorithm problem to settle the matter once and for all! 🤠

+> TLDR: The loops that I benchmarked were faster than their functional counterparts.
+> But it could be said that all approaches were in the same league, in terms of performance.
+> Functional patterns offer numerous benefits through composition and a more refined sytax, and Ramda's functions offer some under-the-hood optimizations that I'm still learning about.

 <div class="call-out-indigo">

 #### My testing environment